HaoLiuScholar/HaoLiuScholar.github.io/_pages/markdown.md

 Together, these chapters yield three principal contributions:

-* Multidimensional theory of sanctions: By integrating economic, political, and network perspectives, the dissertation transcends dyadic models to explain when and why sanctions succeed or fail.
+* **Multidimensional theory of sanctions**: By integrating economic, political, and network perspectives, the dissertation transcends dyadic models to explain when and why sanctions succeed or fail.
-* Methodological innovation: The combination of Heckman selection models with network‐analytic measures offers a novel toolkit for capturing both causal leverage and systemic disruption.
+* **Methodological innovation**: The combination of Heckman selection models with network‐analytic measures offers a novel toolkit for capturing both causal leverage and systemic disruption.
-* Policy guidance: The findings equip policymakers with a nuanced understanding of the strategic trade‐offs inherent in coercive diplomacy, highlighting how deeper globalization can both empower and constrain state action.
+* **Policy guidance**: The findings equip policymakers with a nuanced understanding of the strategic trade‐offs inherent in coercive diplomacy, highlighting how deeper globalization can both empower and constrain state action.

 In the dissertation, I elaborate this framework in detail, test its implications with rigorous empirical methods, and discuss the broader implications for coercive diplomacy in an increasingly interconnected world.